ShinyHero666/BuySense-Agent/code/java-control-plane/README.md

 - Java graders own budget, stock, compatibility, advertising, transaction safety, and trajectory checks.
 An independent blinded model judge scores only evidence quality and trade-off explanation; selected samples then require blinded human calibration.
 - Controlled runs compare the full bounded Agent with a deterministic no-model baseline and a no-Critic ablation under the same task and data snapshots.

-The v2 controlled run completed all 12 tasks x 3 trials x 3 system variants.
+The historical v2 controlled run, before the September 5 policy changes, completed all 12 tasks x 3 trials x 3 system variants.
 The full bounded-Agent variant passed every deterministic redline and independent model judgment;
 blinded human calibration on four qualitative cases agreed with the judge 4/4.
 Cohen's Kappa is reported as undefined because every human label was PASS.
 Hidden grading contracts, human labels, and raw model reports remain local by design; the repository publishes the task sets, evaluation framework, and a non-sensitive loader fixture.
+These historical results are not a rerun of the current policy.
+See [the policy change record](docs/priority-policy-20260905.md) for the current regression scope and remaining evaluation limits.

 ## Run